In Vitro Fertilization and Assisted Hatching

-Basic Steps of In Vitro Fertilization
+Basic Steps of IVF

 In vitro fertilization begins with ovulation induction.
 Fertility drugs (typically hormones) are prescribed to the woman to stimulate the production of multiple eggs.
 Ultrasound is used to monitor eggs as they develop, while hormone levels are checked through blood samples.
 After about 10 to 12 days, the eggs are ready to be removed.
 Immature eggs develop within fluid-filled sacs called egg follicles, which are present within a woman’s ovaries.
 Hormones influence the development of the follicles, and the fertility drugs taken for in vitro fertilization are the same hormones your body produces naturally.

 A successful in vitro fertilization procedure depends on removing more than one mature egg.
 Using a method known as follicular aspiration, the physician guides a thin needle through the woman’s vagina into the ovary.
 During in vitro fertilization, suction is used to retrieve viable follicles so that multiple eggs can be fertilized.
 The process is non-invasive and is performed with monitored anesthesia care right in our offices.
 Patients are alert and comfortable after the procedure and typically recover for about 20 minutes before going home.
 Discomfort is often compared to that of menstrual cramping or abdominal tenderness and can be treated with Tylenol.